charlesmudy/responsive-html-email-template/README.md

 Respmail is a response HTML email designed to work on all major email platforms and it is built with media query, making it responsive for smartphones that supports media query.
 It serves as a foundation that has been tested and thoroughly reviewed for compatibility, very easy to customize and make changes.

+Using MailChimp's html email blue-print as the foundation, this template is an improved version with more row options, re-defined struture and fixes for Outlook, Yahoo, Hotmail, Gmail e.t.c.

 Demo
 ========
 http://www.charlesmudy.com/respmail/